4 Time Management Strategies for Your Craft Business

 Because we all know that saying.. time is money.
 Or as I like to say, time is an investment.
 As an entrepreneur, I like to think of ways I can invest what I already have to make it grow.

 So how can we invest your time wisely to have it return to you with reward and profit?

 Batching is like the holy grail of my time management techniques.
 I think, especially in the craft and creative business world, batching can literally make all the difference alone.

 But what is batching?

-Batching is the means in which you can accomplish multiple pieces of several projects at once, within a similar task groups, without (and this is important) falling into the trap of multi-tasking or as I call it – task switching.
+Batching is the means by which you can accomplish multiple pieces of several projects at once, within similar task groups, without (and this is important) falling into the trap of multi-tasking or as I call it – task switching.

 Let me give you a simplistic example before I present a work example.

-When I go to make a batch of cookies do I go about making just enough dough for one cookie, making that one cookie and then starting over till I have make 12 cookies?
+When I go to make a batch of cookies, do I go about making just enough dough for one cookie, making that one cookie, and then starting over till I have made 12 cookies?
 Of course not.
 We mix all the ingredients together to make all 12 cookies and then bake usually 8-12 cookies at a time on a cookie sheet.